stefan-hoeck/idris2-subsets/README.md

 using `Is` alone.
 However, there are several reasons to provide additional combinators.
-First, we sometimes may like to combine structural predicates with primitive.
+First, we sometimes may like to combine structural predicates with primitive ones.
 Second, as is described below, I'm looking into ways for weakening predicates, something that will be very hard to do without adding additional structure to predicates.